 Efforts to reduce the city’s carbon footprint by 80 percent from a 2008 baseline by 2039, Bridget Herring told Council, also yielded less-than-hoped-for results.
 For the first time since the goal’s adoption, in 2017 the city didn’t achieve its annual reduction target.
 Herring, the city’s energy program coordinator, attributed the slowdown to growth, as well as the increased use of electricity for amenities like outdoor lighting in city parks and greenways and the city’s transition to electric buses.
 City-employee commuting patterns also contribute to the trend: Only a quarter of those employed by the city live inside city limits, Herring said.
-Over the past year, city staff has grown by 6.5 percent, and the average distance employees travel to get to work has increased 3.9 percent.
+Over the past two years, city staff has grown by 6.5 percent, and the average distance employees travel to get to work has increased 3.9 percent.

 Asked by Asheville Mayor Esther Manheimer what sorts of programs could help move the needle on the solid waste goal, Weaver pointed to a proposal in the fiscal year 2018-19 budget (which Council has not yet adopted) to develop a solid waste management plan; she also advocated for adding a staff position to focus on solid waste reduction.
 “The goal is to use all the data that we’ve gathered over the past years, for pay-as-you-throw and our organics feasibility study, and to be able to incorporate that into a long-range plan,” she said.